Pieces on the board instead of cards in your sleeve

 What is roleplaying

 Just doing what feels natural and figuring out as it goes is the right way.
-It most cases everyone will intuitively try to help each other have fun.
+In most cases, everyone will intuitively try to help each other have fun.
 But when flow doesn't flow, I have a few general guidelines:

 You are all making a story.
 Imagine that every sentence you say will be written in a book.